DigitalHellow/resources/README.md

   <img src="imgs/element_ai_nt.gif" />
 </p>

-### Using Noisy Images
-- This method was use by Element AI to stabilize video.
+- Using Noisy Images was used by Element AI to stabilize video.
 It uses the same implementation of Johnson et al., but each image at training time is duplicated and noise is added to it.
 The root mean squared error of the output of the network for the clean and noisy image are then computated and added to the loss function.
 The advange of this method is its simplicity - however, as the network has to run predictions on two images, training takes considerably longer.

 <p align="center">
   <img src="imgs/element_ai.gif" />